 2. Choose your bottle

 - Volume: Choose the bottle volume you want to go with.
 GEA Trainers teach ecobricking with bottles under 600ml.
 Large 1500ml bottles will take alot of plastic…. but also take a long time to make!
 Small volume bottles allow new ecobrickers to finish their first ecobrick fast, and learn from their mistakes.
 Large bottles are best for advanced ecobrickers.

 - Project: For building modules with Ecobricks, you need bottles that are exactly the same size and shape.
 For outdoor building projects, exact sameness is not so important, so long as the volume is consistent (i.e. all 600ml bottles).
 Depending on the size of construction, you will need different size bottles.
 For example, small bottles make good walls, and large bottles make good benches.
 See our Construction Guide for more on the different ways Ecobricks are applied.

 3. Get your stick ready

 Ecobrickers like to call their packing stick, their magic wand.
 It makes the plastic disapear!
-Having the right stick will make a big difference!
+Having the right stick will make a big difference to your ecobricking.
 Bamboo and wood make the best sticks.
 The size of the stick depends on the type of bottle you go with.
-You want a stickwith a diameter roughly one third the width of a standard bottle opening– so about 6mm.
+You want a stick with a diameter roughly one third the width of a standard bottle opening– so about 6mm.
 You want your stick to be about twice the height of your bottle, with a slightly rounded tip.
 Avoid sharp cornered sticks as they can rupture the bottle and you can get splinters and blisters on your hand.

 4. No glass, metal or biodegradeables

 What you don’t put in your ecobrick is just as important as what you do.
 Remember that we are putting plastic inside and ecobrick because it is toxic to the environment.
-Metal, paper, cardboard, glass and biodegradables will not poison the biosphere– so there is no need to put them in a bottle.
-Use the space of your ecobrick to pack away the otherwise dangerous plastics.
-Be especially careful not to pack sharp metal or glass into an ecobrick– as you pack it down it will rupture the sides and pose a danger for handling.
+Metal, paper, cardboard, glass and biodegradables will not poison the biosphere– so there is no need to put them into a bottle.
+Be especially careful not to pack sharp metal or glass into an ecobrick– they can rupture the sides and pose a danger for handling.
 There are other solutions for these materials: